ChenyunZhang/ChenyunZhang/README.md

 - 🌱 I’m currently learning React
 - 👯 I have a passion for learning and sharing my knowledge with others a public as possible.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I don't like Pizza🍕🍕🍕
+- ⚡ Fun fact: I dreamt to be a psychologist when I was little

 ### 📫 Where to find me
 - ✨[LinkedIn](www.linkedin.com/in/tracy-zhang-link816)